-General Studies is not a true program; it has no structured group of courses, but can allow you to:
+General Studies is not a true program; it has no structured group of courses, but may allow you to:

 The general studies category is designed for students who are not ready to apply to a specific area, are exploring various options, are combining coursework to keep their options open, or who find that a program doesnt exist which accommodates all their needs.
 Credits completed while in the general studies category may be applied to program areas at a later date, assuming the coursework was appropriate.
 The general studies category can be as simple or as complicated as the intended goals.